Miami River (Florida): History

 The earliest known inhabitants of the area around the Miami River were the Tequestas.
 Their major town at the time of first European contact was on the north bank of the river near the mouth.
 Before the intensive development of Miami in the 20th century, mounds built by the Tequesta were located along the river.
 Spanish missions were briefly established beside the river in 1567–70 and in 1743, but the area was abandoned when Spain turned Florida over to Britain in 1765.

-The area around the Miami River attracted settlers throughout the 19th century with the major exception of the years of the Seminole Wars, but those years had little effect on the river.
-The United States Army attempted to dig a channel through the sandbar at the mouth of the river in 1856, but stopped when it was decided that Fort Dallas would not be made permanent.
+The area around the Miami River attracted settlers throughout the 19th century, with the major exception of the years of the Seminole Wars, but those years had little effect on the river.
+The United States Army attempted to dig a channel through the sandbar at the mouth of the river in 1856, but stopped when the army decided that Fort Dallas would not be made permanent.

 Dredging and pollution

 Modification of the river began in earnest with the arrival of the Florida East Coast Railway in Miami in 1896.
-There was much dredging and filling along the river.
+Much dredging and filling occurred along the river.
 The rapids at the head of the South Fork were removed in 1908.
 From 1909 to 1912, the Miami Canal was dug, bypassing the rapids at the head of the North Fork.
 The canal was dammed off from the river for most of the construction period.
 When the canal was opened to the river in March 1912, large amounts of Everglades muck and finely ground stone from the dredging were washed down the river, silting it.
 As a result, the lower river had to be dredged three times in two years.

 Dredging of the river and of the canals connecting to the river continued into the 1930s.
-Deepening the Miami River (and other streams and canals draining into Biscayne Bay), as well as the drainage of the Everglades, which was a major purpose of the dredging, led to saltwater intrusion in the area, ultimately forcing the abandonment of drinking water wells on several occasions.
+Deepening the Miami River (and other streams and canals draining into Biscayne Bay), as well as the drainage of the Everglades, which was a major purpose of the dredging, led to saltwater intrusion in the area, ultimately forcing the abandonment of drinking-water wells on several occasions.
 By the 1940s, dams were being installed on the canals leading into the Miami River to prevent salt water from traveling inland.

 The Miami River also became polluted.
 In 1897, Miami's first sewer line started emptying directly into the river.
 By the 1950s, 29 sewers were dumping untreated sewage into the river.
 Miami-Dade County constructed a sewage treatment plant on Virginia Key in the 1950s and connected sewer lines to it, routing the raw sewage away from the river.

+Artifact discoveries

+At a site next to the river, archeologists in 2023 discovered numerous artifacts, "dating back to the dawn of human civilization 7,000 years ago."
+The discoveries included prehistoric tools and preserved animals and plants.
+Development of a residential property was put on hold during legal proceedings to determine if the site would be preserved as a protected archeological site.